strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 Most of the time, when developing a plugin, you'll need to create a content-type.
 It can be independent by making the plugin works under the hood.
 In other scenarios, associating this plugin content-type to a regular (api) content-type **(the ones you create in the admin)**, is possible and pretty easy to do.

-For this guide, we want to have a todo list for every api content-types our application contains.
+For this guide, we want to have a to-do list for every api content-types our application contains.
 This means that we'll create a relation between the task content-type to every other api content-types.

-However, we are not going to use the [regular relations](/developer-docs/latest/development/backend-customization/models.html#model-attributes)).
-In fact, for this use case, we'll use the specific relation that the Media Library is using for managing file relations: Polymorphic relations.
+However, we are not going to use the [regular relations](/developer-docs/latest/development/backend-customization/models.html#model-attributes).
+In fact, for this use case, we'll use the specific relation that the Media Library is using for managing file relations: Polymorphic relationships.
 It is a good occasion to learn how to use them since they are not documented.

 :::tip
 This relationship involves a column in a table (task table with an id) that can link to different columns in other tables (article table, product table, etc...).
 In a polymorphic relationship, a model/table can be associated with different models/tables.

 This plugin will require a polymorphic relation to work properly.
-In fact, if you create an `article` content-type and create a regular one-to-many relationship, it will work, your articles will have many related tasks, fine, but if you create 99 other content-types, you'll need to create the 99 relationship manually in the admin...
+In fact, if you create an `article` content-type and create a regular oneToMany relationship, it will work, your articles will have many related tasks, but if you create 99 other content-types, you'll need to create the 99 relationships manually in the admin...

-Also, by creating a non-polymorphic oneToMany, manyToOne or manyToMany relation, Strapi will create a lookup database table to match your entries, this is how 'regular' relationships works.
-By creating a Polymorphic relation, only 1 table will be created wether you have 1 or 99 content-types related to your task content-type but this is true if you use a morphToMany relation for your task.
+Also, by creating a non-polymorphic oneToMany, manyToOne or manyToMany relation, Strapi will create a lookup database table to match your entries, this is how 'regular' relationships work.
+By creating a Polymorphic relation, only 1 table will be created whether you have 1 or 99 content-types related to your task content-type but this is true if you use a morphToMany relation for your task.
 If you use a `morphToOne`, and this is the one we are going to use, no lookup table will be necessary!

-In non-polymorphic relationships, the foreign keys references a primary ID in a specific table.
+In non-polymorphic relationships, the foreign keys reference a primary ID in a specific table.
 On the other hand, a foreign key in a polymorphic lookup table can reference many tables.
 :::

 One other advantage of the polymorphic relation is that you'll don't have a right-links block in the content-manager displaying your tasks.
 We don't want that for our plugin since it will not be useful at all.
-We want to manage ourselves how we'll display our tasks in order to correctly interact with them
+We want to manage how we'll display our tasks in order to correctly interact with them

 You can learn more by browsing the source code of Strapi.
 [Here](https://github.com/strapi/strapi/blob/master/packages/core/upload/server/content-types/file/schema.js), you can find the schema file of the upload plugin (Media Library) that is using a polymorphic `morphToMany` relation.